cproctor/ub-cs-education-handbook/source/introduction.md

 # Introduction

 Welcome to the Computer Science Education Program at UB's Graduate School of Education.
-This program, one of the first in the nation, offers multiple paths to New York State teacher certification in Computer Science and is the context for innovative research on K12 CS teaching and learning.
+This program offers multiple paths to New York State teacher certification in Computer Science and is the context for innovative research on K12 CS teaching and learning.
 Graduates will join a community of practice committed to providing high-quality CS learning opportunities as well as transforming our education system to make it more just and equitable.